Kung Fu (1972 TV series): Casting controversyKung Fu has been called an example of yellowface and a prominent case of whitewashing.

+The casting for the leading role when the project was still a feature film had considered (among others) James Coburn, who was preferred by Ed Spielman.
+When the script became an ABC Movie of the Week, the casting process considered (among others) Bruce Lee, Mako, and George Takei.
+After having "sought every Asian in Hollywood, because you didn't have to be super bright to know what was coming," and found none that could carry the series, they turned to the American side of the character and began auditioning white actors, including William Smith and John Saxon.
+Just two weeks before the pilot's filming started, David Carradine obtained the role at his second audition.

 At the time, George Takei and the Association of Asian Pacific American Artists (AAPAA) filed a formal complaint for unfair hiring practices.
 They wanted an Asian actor in the leading role and a Chinese historical advisor; only the second demand was conceded.
-The Asian acting community was displeased, but with so few opportunities for Asian actors it was better to have a show that would be a source of work for them in secondary roles than not having it at all.
-James Hong (who was the AAPAA's president), said: "As the show went on, we realized it was a great source of employment for the Asian acting community."
+The Asian acting community was initially displeased, but with so few opportunities for Asian actors at the time, many felt it was better to have a successful show that could be a steady source of work for them in secondary roles than having none at all.
+Actor James Hong (who was the AAPAA's president), said: "As the show went on, we realized it was a great source of employment for the Asian acting community."